Seals 'disturbed and distressed' by crowds who gathered on Yorkshire beach - with one group even eating next to one

-One group event sat and ate their lunch next to one of the hauled-out seals and Humberside Police are investigating another, more serious incident involving deliberate disturbance.
+One group event sat and ate their fish and chip lunch next to one of the hauled-out seals and Humberside Police are investigating another, more serious incident involving deliberate disturbance.

 British Divers Marine Life Rescue volunteers shared images of large numbers of onlookers crowding a seal resting on a slipway and reported that several people had gone too close to the animals to take photographs and ‘make noises’ at them.